deveshjain0/datahub-learn/network-documentation/avalanche/tutorials/dapp-tutorials/Chainlink-Betting-Game-on-Avalanche.md

 ## 3. Interacting with Chainlink VRF

-Chainlink VRF (Verifiable Random Function) is a provably-fair and verifiable source of randomness designed for smart contracts.
-Smart contract developers can use Chainlink VRF as a tamper-proof random number generator (RNG) to build reliable smart contracts for any applications which rely on unpredictable outcomes:
+The Chainlink VRF (Verifiable Random Function) provides a fair and verifiable source of randomness for smart contracts.
+Developers of smart contracts may utilise Chainlink VRF as a tamper-proof random number generator (RNG) to build reliable smart contracts for any application which rely on unpredictable outcomes:

 - Blockchain games and NFTs
 - Random assignment of duties and resources (e.g. randomly assigning judges to cases)
 - Choosing a representative sample for consensus mechanisms